Current 15-Year Mortgage Rates

 Help me Decide

-The short answer: It depends.
-Whether it's worth refinancing to a 15-year mortgage varies based on your financial situation and how much you can comfortably afford to pay monthly.
-You should also consider how long you plan to own your current home — it may not be worth refinancing if you have plans of selling soon.
-Remember that refinancing does have fees associated with it.
+Consider how long you plan to own your current home.
+It may not be worth refinancing if you have plans to sell soon.
+Remember that refinancing has fees associated with it.

 How often do mortgage rates change?

 Mortgage rates change daily.
-Because of this frequent fluctuation, experts warn potential borrowers not to “time the market” or attempt to predict when the best time to buy or refinance a home will be in the future.
+Because of this frequent fluctuation, it’s generally recommended that potential borrowers should not try to time the market or attempt to predict when the best time to buy or refinance a home will be in the future.

 Bottom line: Is a 15-year mortgage worth it?